angband/angband/docs/customize.rst

 Below the entries for the contained terminal windows, is an entry, "Fullscreen" for toggling fullscreen mode for that application window.
-That entry will display a rectangle at the end of the entry when fullscreen mode is on.
-That rectangle will be absent when fullscreen mode is off.
+That entry will display a filled rectangle at the end of the entry when fullscreen mode is on and an empty rectangle when fullscreen mode is off.

 In the primary application window which contains the main window, there is an entry, "Send Keypad Modifier", after that for whether key strokes from the numeric keypad will be sent to the game with the keypad modifier set.
-That entry will be gray when the modifier is not send and will be white when the modifier is sent.
+That entry will have an empty rectangle at the end  when the modifier is not sent and a filled rectangle when the modifier is sent.
 Sending the modifier allows some predefined keymaps to work, for instance shift with 8 from the numeric keypad to run north, at the cost of compatibility issues with some keyboard layouts that differ from the standard English keyboard layout for which normal keys have equivalents on the numeric keypad. https://github.com/angband/angband/issues/4522 has an example of the problems that can be avoided by not sending the keypad modifier.

 Below "Send Keypad Modifier" in the primary application window's "Menu" is